z0v3r1n/z0v3r1n.github.io/content/posts/watctf_f25_intro2pwn/index.md

 [ Next qword ] = 0x7fff822c7560  (leaked buf addr)
 ```

-> I used an extra ret gadget to align the stack else, you'll get a segmentation fault.
+> We are using an extra ret gadget to align the stack because modern versions of libc and syscall conventions expect the stack to be 16-byte aligned before making a call — particularly `execve` inside our shellcode.
+If you don't align it you might hit a segmentation fault.
+Since the call instruction that jumped to vuln() pushed a return address (8 bytes), and our ret gadget only adjusts by 8 more, we end up misaligned.
+Adding an extra ret before jumping into our buffer fixes that — it pops another 8 bytes off the stack, restoring alignment just before shellcode runs.
+Think of it as a trampoline to make sure the stack doesn’t trip before landing in shellcode.

 ### Conclusion